Intellectual / Developmental Disabilities

 What is the Vaya CFAC?

-Our Consumer and Family Advisory Committee (CFAC) is a strong voice at Vaya Health and in the community.
+Our Consumer and Family Advisory Committee (CFAC) is a strong voice at Vaya and in the community.
 The committee includes people who receive mental health, substance use, and intellectual/developmental disability services, as well as their relatives or guardians.